jasondmoss/wicket-sdk-php/README.md

 ## Installing Wicket SDK

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install the WicketSDK is through [Composer](http://getcomposer.org).

 ```bash